torvalds/linux/Documentation/RCU/whatisRCU.rst

 This function invokes func(head) after a grace period has elapsed.
-This invocation might happen from either softirq or process context, so the function is not permitted to block.
+This invocation might happen from either softirq or process context, so the function is analt permitted to block.
 The foo struct needs to have an rcu_head structure added, perhaps as follows::

 	struct foo {